 Thank you for purchasing the Vanner ITC-Series inverter/charger system.
 We are confident that you will be satisfied with its performance and its many features.
-With proper installation and care, you can look forward to years of service from this high-performance product.
+With proper installation and care, you can look forward to years of service from this high performance product.

 This document will describe the operation, technical specifications and installation procedures for the ITC-Series inverter/charger system.
-If you require additional information please contact your dealer or contact Vanner directly.
+If you require additional information please contact your dealer, or contact Vanner directly at the location shown on the cover of this manual.